-The purpose of this policy is to provide direction to the University community in the rare circumstances when the University Administration decides to close some or all University campuses, delay opening the University or particular campuses, release employees early, or cancel classes.
-This policy also explains how employees will be notified of the University’s decisions, and clarifies expectations regarding attendance and performance of job-related duties.
+The purpose of this policy is to provide direction to the University community in the rare circumstances when the University Administration decides to cancel classes; delay opening, release employees early, or close operations at some or all University campuses.
+This policy also explains how employees will be notified of the University’s decisions and clarifies expectations regarding attendance and performance of job-related duties.
 The policy applies to the entire University community, including administration, faculty, staff, and students, at all campuses except UConn Health.

-Decisions to alter the University’s normal operations and schedule for all campuses are made jointly by the President’s Office, Provost’s Office, and Executive Vice President and Chief Financial Officer (EVPA/CFO).
+Decisions to alter the University’s normal operations and schedule for all campuses are made jointly by the President’s Office, Provost’s Office, Executive Vice President and Chief Financial Officer (EVP/CFO), and the Head of Human Resources.
 Decisions about such alterations are made with full input from Public Safety and Facilities Operations and Building Services for all campuses.
 Careful consideration will be given to the particular conditions and circumstances at each campus, and decisions will account for variations that may exist among the situations at different campuses.